rrcobb/crafting-interpreters/README.md

 Hardcore mode: Implement reallocate() without calling realloc(), malloc(), or free().
 You are allowed to call malloc() once, at the beginning of the interpreter’s execution, to allocate a single big block of memory which your reallocate() function has access to.
 It parcels out blobs of memory from that single region, your own personal heap.
 It’s your job to define how it does that.

 This is an interesting distraction, but a distraction nonetheless, so I won't.

+## Chapter 14

+Executing instructions in the tiny VM.

+Notes:
+- remember in C, #define with a function basically inlines the function, by replacing things that look like the the function call with the literal code.
+That's _faster_ in many cases, because it removes the indirection and overhead of a function call.
+It's got pitfalls, so we're using it in the `run()` function in particular.
+- we're also using fairly standard #include and #ifndef/ #define as a once-only header mechanism
+- Also we're starting to do pointer stuff, since we're building the stack.
+Cool.
+- It's a little hard to see the whole design space of programming languages, and what other options there are for pieces of this.
+I guess playing with the pieces once they're working is one way to get that sense, but maybe good to truck through most of the book first is a good idea.